"I don't do fashion, I am fashion."

-The popular hairstyles of the 1920s departed from the norm and gave women new freedom with their hair.
+The Popular hairstyles of the 1920's departed from the norm and gave women newfound freedom with their hair.

 The Bob